At the heart of the railway is a little-known team of dedicated specialists.

 Planned events

-The NOC knows about all the events across Britain where more than 15,000 attendees are expected, such as football matches and large concerts.
-Once it is aware of any major events two to three years ahead, it makes sure Network Rail teams are aware, so we can plan engineering work around these where possible.
+The NOC is made aware of large events nationally where more than 15,000 attendees are expected, such as football matches and large concerts.
+Network Rail teams are made aware of significant events during the advance planning stage, so that engineering work is planned around these events where possible.

 The NOC also informs event organisers if there are likely to be difficulties with accommodating the flow of passengers after an event.
 For example, on the planned date of one football match, the last train service was at 19:00, so the date of the match was changed to give attendees a better chance of a smooth journey home.